Self-Defense Tips for Women: Empowerment Through Awareness and Preparedness

 4. Take Self-Defense Classes

 • Learn Basic Moves: Techniques like palm-heel strikes, knee kicks, and basic escapes from grabs.
+Focus on targeting vulnerable areas like the eyes, nose, throat, and groin.
+Even simple moves, when delivered with force and surprise, can give you an opportunity to escape.

 • Practice Regularly: Muscle memory plays a crucial role in executing moves under stress.
+Attend classes regularly or practice with trusted friends to keep your skills sharp.
+Repetition ensures that your reactions become automatic, even when adrenaline is high.

 5. Carry Personal Alarms